Ljz2018/dataviz-project-CS573-proposal/README.md

 Findings:

 * The earthquakes at shallow depths cover the widest range of magnitudes.
 The majority of the earthquakes that occurred in the past 7 days were at this depth range.
 Among these shallow depth earthquakes, most are under M3.5, which is too minor to cause damage.
+* Magnitude range of the earthquakes at intermediate depths is narrower.
 * Earthquakes at deep depths were all above M4.0.
+* In a conclusion, when the depth goes deeper, the lower bound of the magnitude range goes higher.

 ## Linked Views of Earthquake Map and Magnitude Scatter Plot